 These loyal, loving dogs are known for their playful personality and adorable looks.
 Boxers (and most boxer mixes) are athletic yet patient pups, who do well with all members of the family, big and small.
-In fact, boxers are some of the best dogs for kids and babies in the world.
+In fact, boxers are some of the best dogs for babies in the world.

 Boxers want nothing more than to be around their family members and do well in active households where there is always something to keep them busy.
 Reaching about 65 to 80 pounds, these muscular pups need plenty of exercise on a daily basis.
 Boxers are also known for holding onto a puppy-like spirit well into adulthood.
 While this is undoubtedly charming, boxer owners must be ready to put in the work with training.

 These pups tend to drool and snore quite a bit, though they do not shed heavily.
 Boxers make excellent watchdogs, though they’ll need guidance as they can sometimes take these duties a little too seriously.
 Despite their few shortcomings, these canine clowns are sure to make you laugh and leave a pawprint on your heart.

 The other parent of the Boxador is the ever-popular Labrador retriever.
 These friendly, outgoing dogs are well-loved due to their people-pleasing attitudes and playful spirits.
 Labrador retrievers and Lab-mixes usually make amazing companions so long as they get the exercise and mental stimulation they need to keep their tails wagging.

 These sweet dogs love spending time with their family members and — like boxers — do well with kids and other pets.
 Labs are medium sized dogs weighing between 55 to 80 pounds.
 Luckily, these adaptable dogs are fairly intelligent and an easy-to-train dog breed, so long as they earn a treat or two for their efforts.